 - multiple light intensity modes controlled by the activation switch that can accidentally reduce the lighting level

 - a quick drop in power output in the highest output mode

-As a general purpose light, this doesn’t look to be a bad light.
-If you keep it regularly charged and don’t subject it to heavy use, it will likely please a variety of people.
+As a general-purpose light, you might find it acceptable.
+If you keep it regularly charged and don’t subject it to heavy use, it will likely please some people.
 I just don’t think it is a good flashlight for what it purports to be.

 Additionally, the ProTac HL USB has a heavy metal sleeve with O-rings that slides back to reveal the USB charging port.
 A small red light indicates charging.
 When in use the sleeve completely covers and protects both the light and USB port.
 Although rated for water resistance, Streamlight doesn’t try to fool anyone by claiming the light is submersible.

 If you prefer to use CR123A batteries, I really like the Streamlight ProTac HL.
 This light has proven itself to me many times over – both on patrol and in EDC.
 It is my go-to light for nearly every circumstance.
 The downside, of course, is that you will need to replace the batteries now and again.
 You can read a review of the ProTac HL here.